 There are several reputable companies who also offer paid food tours of Greenwich Village.
-Before making any ticket purchases, it’s important to read through the different company website descriptions, food options, cancellation policy, FAQ, etc. This will help you frame your expectations, plan your itinerary and allow you to get the most out of your vacation experience.
+Before making any ticket purchases, it’s important to read through the different company website descriptions, food options, cancellation policy, FAQ, etc. This will help you frame your expectations, plan your own itinerary and allow you to get the most out of your vacation experience.
 Mangia!

 This tour focuses on pizza.
 Whether you are a pizza connoisseur or the occasional eater, this tour will keep you engaged in the pizza making process.
-You’ll learn about the history of pizza, the different styles of ovens used in New York City and how the different types of doughs, cheeses, sauces and herbs make pizza taste so different from one establishment to the other.
+You’ll learn about the history of pizza, the different styles of ovens used in New York City and how the different types of doughs, cheeses, sauces, and herbs make the pizza taste so different from one establishment to the other.
 You will try three different pizza slices along the way.
 Groups sizes are a little larger, anywhere from 16-24 people.
 Only one child per 4 adults.

 Reviewers are fascinated with the content of this tour and the knowledge level of the tour guides.
-With predominantly 5 star ratings on both TripAdvisor and Viator (read the reviews), this tour is enjoyed by foodies, children and locals looking for something different to do on a Saturday afternoon.
-Reviewers categorize this tour more as educational, with opportunities to eat pizza which does make it different than the other food tours listed in this blog.
+With predominantly 5 star ratings on both TripAdvisor and Viator (read the reviews), this tour is enjoyed by foodies, children, and locals looking for something different to do on a Saturday afternoon.
+Reviewers categorize this tour more as educational, with opportunities to eat pizza which does make it different than the other food tours listed on this blog.

 This tour focuses on six mom-and-pop shops in the West and Central Village.
-You’ll sample pizza, falafel, New York Style bagels, Italian staples and cupcakes while learning about how the food is made.
+You’ll sample pizza, falafel, New York Style bagels, Italian staples, and cupcakes while learning about how the food is made.
 You will explore the ‘off the beaten path’ areas Greenwich Village has to offer and learn how the ethnic groups who once called Greenwich Village home influenced how food is made in New York City.

 Reviewers love the food, but especially remark about how much they learned about Greenwich Village history.
 Even locals feel they learned quite a bit about their own city.
-Tours are kid friendly, with groups sizes relatively small.
+Tours are kid-friendly, with groups sizes relatively small.
 This tour averages a 5 out of 5 stars on TripAdvisor and Viator (read the reviews).